-West Asia is probably the first place where people figured out how to write, though Egyptian people began writing very soon afterwards.
+May 2016 - West Asia is probably the first place where people figured out how to write, though Egyptian people began writing very soon afterwards.
 People seem to have begun to write in Mesopotamia about 3000 BC, during the time of the Sumerians.
-The Sumerians, and their successors down to about 1000 BC, wrote in a kind of signs called cuneiform (pronounced koo-NEIGH-uh-form), and each sign stands for a syllable of a word (consonant plus vowel).
-Of course with a different sign for every syllable, you have to have a whole lot of signs, many more than we have letters in the Roman alphabet.
+The Sumerians, and everybody else in Mesopotamia until about 1000 BC, wrote in a kind of signs called cuneiform (pronounced koo-NEIGH-uh-form).
+In cuneiform, each sign stands for a syllable of a word (consonant plus vowel).
+Of course with a different sign for every syllable, you have to have a whole lot of signs, many more than we have letters in our alphabet.
 Having so many signs made it very hard to learn to write, and so very few people did learn.
 Men who learned to write were called scribes, and they had important jobs, not just writing but generally being organizers and administrators for the government, and were often very powerful men.
-Most women did not ever learn to write, though some certainly did.
+Most women did not ever learn to write, though some women certainly could write.

 How cuneiform writing worked